Marcos Baghdatis: 2016: Top 40 return, Dubai finalist

-Baghdatis, due to the birth of his second daughter, began his 2016 campaign only a couple of days before the Australian Open at the exhibition Kooyong Classic where he had competitive matches with Pablo Carreño and Paul-Henri Mathieu.
+Baghdatis, due to the birth of his second daughter, began his 2016 campaign only a few days before the Australian Open at the exhibition Kooyong Classic where he had competitive matches with Pablo Carreño and Paul-Henri Mathieu.
 At the Australian Open, where Baghdatis was unseeded, he drew ninth seed Jo-Wilfred Tsonga in a match between two former finalists.
 Despite playing some vintage tennis in the second set his lack of match play showed in his four-sets defeat.
 Baghdatis reflecting on the loss, said "I played a good match.
 It was my first match of the year and I lack a bit of rhythm, especially under pressure.
 I had some chances in the third set but the lack of matches before the tournament made me make wrong decisions at those moments."

 Baghdatis next participated at the ATP 250 tournament, Open Sud de France.
-Seeded eighth, Baghdatis defeated Lukas Lacko in the opening round.
-In the second round, he saved seven second set setpoints against Taro Daniel, winning in straight sets.
-In the quarterfinal he was, however, beaten in two sets by top seed and eventual champion Richard Gasquet.
+Baghdatis defeated Lukáš Lacko and saved seven second set setpoints against Taro Daniel, winning in straight sets.
+In the quarterfinal he was beaten in two sets by Richard Gasquet.
 Baghdatis next moved onto Rotterdam, where he competed at the ABN AMRO ATP-500-tournament.
 He was drawn against fourth seed David Goffin and achieved a three-sets victory, coming back from a 5–2 deficit in the third set tiebreak.
 He improved to 4–1 against Goffin in their head-to-head.
 Baghdatis's run ended in Rotterdam after round two, with a two-sets defeat to eventual champion, Martin Kližan.